Hanging framed art seems straightforward enough, right?

 Option 1 - Stable Gallery Hook

-Choose our Stable Gallery Hook (pn B1037).
+Choose our Stable Gallery Hook.
 This rod hook incorporates a 7 in. wide support, which consumes much of the extra hang wire.

 In instances where the frame is very large, or the frame has considerable extra hang wire it may be benefi cial to take an additional action.
 Move the “hang wire” attachment points upward on the frame and while doing so, remove the extra hang wire length.

 Where to locate the attachments?
 That depends on the size and weight of the frame.
 The rule of thumb is that you want to mount these as high as possible on the frame side rails, but just low enough so that the system hook will still be hidden behind the frame top.
 When you support the frame from your fi nger at the center of the hang wire, the wire should be no closer than 1-1/4” – 1-1/2” from the frame top edge.